medcomdk/MedCom-FHIR-Communication/docs/assets/documents/Reliable_Messaging-FHIR.md

 The messages are completely identical and as a consequence the message with request for positive acknowledgement arrives at the Receiving System more than once.

 The Receiving System **SHALL** ignore the contents of the duplicate instances of the message, but **SHALL** acknowledge a duplicate message in the same way as the original message.

 A positive acknowledgement may not be sent first and then a negative acknowledgement or vice versa.

 The Receiving System **SHALL** never display several instances of a message in a message overview, but **SHALL** log in a system log that reception of a duplicate message has taken place.

 If the Sending System of the message has received acknowledgement already after the Receiving System's acknowledgement of a message's first instance, the Sending System **SHALL** similarly ignore the duplicate instances of the acknowledgement.

 The Sending System **SHALL** never display multiple instances of the same acknowledgement in a message summary, but **SHALL** log in a system log that acknowledgement of a duplicate has taken place.

 #### Scenario #3 - (Re) Sending Unchanged Message (Google translated)

 Correct retransmission of a message.

 The Sending System **SHALL** form a new envelope with a new ID and time of dispatch.
 Since there has been no change in the letter section, the rest of the message remains identical.

 The message is sent and acknowledged as a completely new message according to Scenario #1 or # 1b.

 Re-dispatches are always done manually and should be in accordance with the normal response time for the specific message flow.

 #### Scenario #4 - Message is sent normally, acknowledgement is lost along the way (Google translated)

 As Scenario #1, but where acknowledgement is lost along the way from the Sending System to the Receiving System.

 The shipping pattern is like Scenario #3.

 #### Scenario #5 - (Re-) Sending Modified Message (Google translated)

 If the content of the letter part is changed, the message is considered a completely new message with the consequent change of both EnvelopeId, LetterId and timestamp, where relevant.

 Resubmissions are always done manually.

-For historical reasons, there has been no requirement to use positive acknowledgements, which is why Scenario #1 can in practice be run as Scenario #2.
-The Sending System may therefore experience that there is no acknowledgement of a message, and it is not recommended to make program logic that sends messages.
-For a number of standards, however, there is an explicit requirement for a positive acknowledgement, see the documentation for the individual standards if this is the case.
+## Links

 | Links for Reliable Messaging|
 |:---|